 A great book for beginning food dehydration is The Dehydrator Bible by Jennifer MacKenzie.
 I would highly recommend picking up a copy for dehydrating basics and some awesome recipe ideas!

 Look for some of my favorite recipes for the back country in a future post!

 Stocking Stuffer Ideas

 I don’t leave home for an adventure without my Buff.
 I bragged about these bad boys in my Beginning Backpacking Gear Guide.
 Buffs are just infinitely useful.
-You can stuff your new Nano Air Hoody in one and voila!
-A super plush back country pillow.
+You can stuff a puffy jacket in a Buff and voila!
+A super plush backcountry pillow.
 You can use it to hide that hair after 5 days without a shower.
 It’s a baklava, a headband, a scarf, and much more.
 They don’t smell.
 Buffs also provide UV protection and are surprisingly warm.
 They come in an endless number of styles and options.

 For the adventurer with a 4-legged friend.
 Musher’s Secret is the ultimate in paw wax.
-I go into depth to why this product is so great in my Tips for a dog in the Forest Pt 1 – Foot Care.
 When properly applied this stuff does wonders in all sorts of terrain.
 Most dog owners find this to be the superior salve for dog paws.
 Just like people, dogs need some TLC for their feet in the wild as well.
 This also does an excellent job at protecting feet at home as well.
 Ever seen a dog limp around in the winter from the salt and ice on the pavement?
 Apply some Mushers Secret to protect your dog’s feet from what is essentially salt and freeze burn.
 Nina appreciates this stuff all year long.
 This is the preferred product for sled dogs as well!